IshitaArora-246/blog-page/Readme.md

 #Blogs
-this is asimple layout of a blog wesite
+this is a simple layout of a blog wesite